OctopusDeploy/docs/docs/octopus-rest-api/examples/delete-project-releases.md

 ---
-title: Create project
+title: Delete project releases
-description: An example script that creates a project.
+description: An example script that deletes releases for a project.
 ---

 This script demonstrates how to programmatically delete releases for a project.